ipasimulator/ipasim/src/HeadersAnalyzer/README.md

 Of course, we don't generate them like this, in C++.
 Instead, we generate an equivalent LLVM IR code.

+> Note that we build the i386 DLLs ourselves, so there shouldn't be a problem generating those wrappers as C++ code and compiling it directly into the DLL.
+> This would have the advantage of not having twice as much DLLs like we have with the approach described above.
+>
+> Or, we could analyze header files of those DLLs' and generate the wrappers from that information into LLVM IR and then object files.
+> And then use those object files when linking the DLLs.
+> This should be implemented after we completely migrate to Clang for building those DLLs - because then, we could use generated [`compile_commands.json` files](https://clang.llvm.org/docs/JSONCompilationDatabase.html) to configure our header analyzer correctly.

 ### Calling functions at runtime